Edible Plants of Thanksgiving!

 Mediterranean.
 Family: Brassicaceae (Mustard).
 Radish seeds germinate in days,

-and are ready to harvest in 3 – 6 weeks.
+and are ready to harvest in about 4 to 6 weeks in mild weather; longer when it's cold.
 Planted in fall or early spring

 in loose soil.
 The carrot seeds will just be sprouting as you pull the